marcoappio/hydra-mq/README.md

 Failure to gracefully shut down daemons (particularly processors) may result in messages being _stuck_ in an invalid `PROCESSING` state.
 In this state they will occupy a concurrency slot inside their queue - potentially causing blockages and reducing job throughput until the coordinator sweeps them away.

-The coordinator will consider messages _stuck_ if they have existed in a `PROCESSING` state for longer than `maxProcessingSecs` - which can be defined on a per-message basis when enqueueing.
+The coordinator will consider messages _stuck_ if they have existed in a `PROCESSING` state for longer than `maxProcessingMs` - which can be defined on a per-message basis when enqueueing.
 Make sure you set this value such that it is larger than any potential processing time for the given message (by default it is set to 1 hour).

 ## Other Database Clients